alfredbaudisch/alfredbaudisch.com/content/posts/2022-04-13-my-artistic-influence-map.md

 ### Artistic Influences versus Other Influences

-As I said, this **Influence Map contains only things that influenced me creatively and artistically**, since we have influences from all kinds of sources for different subjects. **It’s too reductionist or even fatalist to consider a small grid with just a few items as the only source of inspiration and influences for what you are**.
+As I said, this **Influence Map contains only things that influenced me creatively and artistically**, since we have influences from all kinds of sources for different subjects. **It's too reductionist or even fatalist to consider a small grid with just a few items as the only source of inspiration and influences for what you are**.

-For example, I’m not a professional artist, I’m a professional software developer, so my influences for my main area of expertise are different from my artistic influences.
+For example, I'm not a professional artist, I'm a professional software developer, so my influences for my main area of expertise are different from my artistic influences.
 For many yeas I was involved with entrepreneurship and business in general, naturally I have many other different influences and inspirations for that subject.
 So on and so forth.

 ### List